Chart Color Schemes

 St Kilda West's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-St Kilda West demonstrates excellent health outcomes according to AreaSearch's assessment.
+St Kilda West shows excellent health outcomes based on AreaSearch's assessment.
 Mortality rates and chronic condition prevalence are very low across all age groups.
 Private health cover is exceptionally high at approximately 65% of the total population (2,102 people), compared to 56.7% in Greater Melbourne and a national average of 55.7%.

 Mental health issues and asthma are the most common medical conditions, affecting 9.6 and 8.0% of residents respectively.
-72.9% of residents declare themselves completely clear of medical ailments, compared to 72.6% in Greater Melbourne.
+A significant majority, 72.9%, report being completely clear of medical ailments, slightly higher than the 72.6% across Greater Melbourne.
 Working-age residents have low chronic condition prevalence.
-The area has 14.8% of residents aged 65 and over (481 people).
-Health outcomes among seniors are strong, with national rankings broadly in line with the general population.
+The area has 14.8% of residents aged 65 and over (481 people), with health outcomes among seniors particularly strong and broadly in line with national rankings for the general population.

 Frequently Asked Questions - Health